Vediti-14/Delta-demo/README.md

 # Delta-demo
-This is a project to learn the use of github and git
+This is a project to learn the use of Github and Git.